Texas Longhorn Sports Pioneers

-All University administrations (not just Texas) are slow to accept change.
-It took UT 50 years to finally accept the scientific fact that women can tolerate physical punishment in competitive sports.
-Tessa Nichols states that in the early years of the 20th century, women’s sports were “circumscribed by gender norms and restrictive ideologies which delineated the acceptable ways in which women could perform in sports”.
-During those years, “excessive” competition for women was considered too “masculine” and harmful to a woman’s ability to reproduce.
-During the early years of the 20th century, physical educators’ main goal was to ensure that the health and educational “best interests” of a woman student were sacrosanct.
-To do so required eliminating the masculine aspect of sports, record-setting, and personal athletic glory.
+University administrations, not just at Texas, have often been slow to accept change.
+It took UT 50 years to accept the reality that women could handle the physical demands of competitive sports.
+As Tessa Nichols notes, early 20th-century women’s sports were “circumscribed by gender norms and restrictive ideologies which delineated the acceptable ways in which women could perform in sports.”
+At the time, “excessive” competition was considered too “masculine” and even harmful to women’s reproductive health.
+Physical educators focused on protecting what they saw as the health and educational “best interests” of female students, which meant rejecting the competitive, record-setting, and individual-glory aspects of sport.

-Pioneer coaches must also deal with the fans’ expectations, which do not always align with reality.
-Many pioneer coaches never overcome this problem.
-Coach Strong was a pioneer as the first Black head football coach in an established program, but he was dismissed because the expectations of the Longhorn Nation did not align with the realities of the football program he inherited.
+Pioneer coaches must also manage fan expectations, which often do not match reality.
+Many never overcome that challenge.
+Coach Strong was a pioneer as the first Black head football coach of an established successful program facing a decline, but he was dismissed because Longhorn Nation’s expectations did not fit the condition of the program he inherited.

-It is difficult to decide when to terminate a coaching pioneer.
-Dang Pibulvech started 4 women’s soccer programs for 4 colleges.
-Texas was one of them.
-Starting a sport from scratch takes courage, boundless energy, and patience.
-Dang Pibulvech had these qualities, but he still could not overcome all the obstacles he faced.
-After 5 years at Texas, his poor performance led to his resignation.
+Deciding when to move on from a coaching pioneer is difficult.
+Dang Pibulvech launched women’s soccer programs at four colleges, including Texas.
+Building a sport from the ground up requires courage, energy, and patience.
+Although Pibulvech had those qualities, he could not overcome every obstacle, and after five years at Texas, poor results led to his resignation.

-Then there are Longhorn pioneers who are just unlucky.
-Coach Rodney Page was the right hire at the wrong time in Longhorn sports history.
-Coach Page is the first Black coach in UT sports history and a visionary who built the Longhorn women’s basketball team from scratch.
-Instead of celebrating his success, UT celebrated a change at the top of the UT athletic administration, which cost him his job.
+Some Longhorn pioneers were simply unlucky.
+Coach Rodney Page was the right hire at the wrong moment in Longhorn history.
+As the first Black coach in UT sports history, he was a visionary who built the women’s basketball program from scratch.
+But instead of celebrating that achievement, UT’s change in athletic leadership ended his tenure.

 1895- Doc Reeves- Trainer Manager – see below